matthewchen146/access-exodus/README.rst

 Current Features
 ----------------

-- Transfer tables from multiple Access databases to one target database
+- Transfer tables from one or more Access databases to one target database
 - Define transfer specification in one config file

 Not Supported